 The C language provides for three constructs for performing loop operations.
 They are:

 - 1. The while statement.

 - 2. The do statement.

 - 3. The for statement.

-The features and applications of each of these statements are discussed in the following sections.
+We shall discuss the features and applications of each of these statements in this chapter.